My Super Psycho Sweet 16: Part 3

 My Super Psycho Sweet 16: Part 3 is a 2012 American made-for-TV slasher film directed by Jacob Gentry.
-It is the third and final installment in the My Super Psycho Sweet 16 trilogy.
+It is a sequel to My Super Psycho Sweet 16: Part 2 (2010) and the third and final installment in the film series of the same name.
 It follows Skye Rotter, who attends her half-sister's, Alex, sweet sixteen where another psychopath begins to murder their friends during the celebration.

 The film premiered on March 13, 2012 on MTV and was released on DVD on May 29.